Goods and Services Tax (GST)

 Official Government Sources

-Parliament and Legislative Documents
+Legislative and Constitutional Documents

-- Constitution (122nd Amendment) Act, 2016
+• The Constitution (One Hundred and First Amendment) Act, 2016

-Reports and Studies
+Reports and Economic Studies

 GST ki do slip 5% aur 12% karke mahangai ko kam Kiya hai Ishq se fayda hoga tatha sadharan vyaktiyon ki bhi kshamta badhai